ATP Finals Flashback: Pete Sampras edges Boris Becker in one of the best matches ever

-On November 24, 1996, Pete Sampras and Boris Becker met in the final of the Masters Cup, turning it into one of the best matches ever in front of the packed Hanover crowd of 15000.
-It was the 17th clash between two of the greatest indoor players in the game's history, fighting like two gladiators for four hours.
+On November 24, 1996, Pete Sampras and Boris Becker met in the title clash of the Atp Finals.
+Two great rivals turned it into one of the best matches in history in front of the packed Hanover crowd of 15,000.
+It was the 17th clash between two of the greatest indoor players, fighting like two gladiators for four hours.

-After all kinds of drama and excitement, Pete Sampras took down a great rival 3-6 7-6(5) 7-6(4) 6-7(11) 6-4 to lift his third Masters Cup, beating Becker for the tenth time and for the fifth time in indoor encounters.
-The German prevailed over the American 7-6, 7-6 in the round-robin clash, failing to repeat that in the final despite winning 12 points more than Sampras.
+After all kinds of drama and excitement, Sampras took down a great rival 3-6 7-6(5) 7-6(4) 6-7(11) 6-4 to lift his third ATP Finals title, beating Becker for the tenth time and the fifth in indoor encounters.
+The German prevailed over the American 7-6, 7-6 in the round-robin clash and failed to repeat that in the final despite winning 12 points more than the American.

-Both players saved four out of five break chances, and we saw just two breaks in 55 service games, an incredible fact for such a long duel, which shows how well they both served.
+Both players saved four out of five break chances, with only two breaks in 55 service games.
+It's an incredible fact for such a long duel, showing how well they both served.
 Becker saved two match points in the fourth set tie break to prolong the clash before losing serve in the decider's ninth game after 27 consecutive holds.

 It was the first and only break for Sampras, who held in game ten to steal the crown and break the German crowd's hearts.
 It was the finest four hours of attacking tennis you could imagine, with both players dominating with their serves and aggressive groundstrokes and volleys.

 They had almost 130 service winners and nearly 90 from the field, firing from all cylinders and using every opportunity to impose their shots before the opponent.
-Becker drew first blood in the fourth game to open a 3-1 lead, claiming the opener with a fine hold in game nine for 6-3 after a backhand winner.
+Becker drew first blood in the encounter's fourth game to open a 3-1 lead.

-In 1996, Pete Sampras and Boris Becker played one of the finest indoor matches ever.
+Pete Sampras and Boris Becker played one of the finest indoor matches ever in 1996.

 The German stayed focused and fired four service winners to get out of trouble and stay on the scoreboard's positive side.

 The American won the tie break 7-5 to level the overall score, placing a backhand volley to get himself back in contention.
-Sampras saved two break opportunities in the third set's sixth game, and those were the only chances for the returners in the entire set that went into a tie break.
+Sampras saved two break opportunities in the third set's sixth game, and those were the only chances for the returners in the entire set.